[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Price: This is the base price (in Credits) for one dose of the drug.
 Prices can vary wildly from world to world, depending primarily on prevailing local laws, tech levels, population, and Starport class.
 Modify the base price as follows:

 For example, the adventurers are on a world with a UWP of D565899-D and have found a supply of Senidon.
 Senidon has a base price of Cr400 per dose, but anagathics are illegal here, so the base becomes Cr800 per dose.
-Because the world has a Tech Level of 13, add 20% (15-13=2x10%=20%).
-The Senidon now goes for Cr960.
+The world is TL13, so add 20% (15-13=2×10%=20%), making the price Cr960.
 The world has a fairly high population, however, giving it more potential anagathics users.
 Since there might be some competition here, the price drops by 5% to Cr912 per dose.
-Since the world has only a D class Starport, however, it's more difficult to import the stuff.
+Since the world has only a D class Starport, it’s more difficult to import the stuff.
 This adds 20% to the price.
 The final price for dose of Senidon is Cr1094 per dose.
 Notice that the price was modified in order by legality, technology, population and startport.

 Risk: This figures into the To successfully administer anagathics task given later in this article.